yoloseem/awesome-sphinxdoc/README.rst

 sphinxcontrib-cldomain_
    Common Lisp domain for Sphinx.

+sphinxcontrib-docbookrestapi_
+   Sphinx extension that generates documentation for api-site from RST files.

 sphinxcontrib-fulltoc_
    Extension for Sphinx to make the sidebar show a full table of contents instead of just the local headings.